NEWS

 Tags

-Meet one of the five winners of our Kindle tablet computer sweepstakes, Linda Maxwell.
+Meet one of the five winners of our Kindle tablet computer sweepstakes, Nick Hromyak.

-Now Linda is not only part of California's largest organization dedicated to fighting for better benefits and pay for supervisors, she's also now the proud owner of a brand new 7" Kindle Fire HD tablet computer.
+Now Nick is not only part of California's largest network for state supervisors and managers, he's also the proud owner of a brand new 7" Kindle Fire HD tablet computer.

 Stay tuned to see the remaining winners of our sweepstakes in the coming weeks.